 TAPPING EMERGING MARKETS by analyzing the always-evolving backpacker trail.

-REINVENTING destination marketing slogans - creating ads instead of chasing them.
+ENGLISH IS NOT MATH.
+Reinventing destination marketing slogans—creating ads instead of chasing them.

-LESSONS FROM THE ROAD: "Directions to Happiness" & Collected World Wisdom.
+LIFE LESSONS FROM THE ROAD: Collected World Wisdom.

 CHARITABLE PR: Luring tourist dollars to where they’re needed most.